-Adolescents - Pre-teen and Teen Therapy
+Adolescents - Teen Therapy

 We want the best for our kids and teens and hope that we give them the love, support, limits, structure, and experiences they need to grow into their potential.
 Teens these days are navigating all kinds of pressures: academic, social, family, establishing their own identity and values, just to name a few!
 I have been working with kids and teens since the start of my career, and it’s my favorite group of people!
 I provide a variety of talk therapy and am collaborative with parents and others in the community such as pediatricians and schools.